-Putting you and your fellow directors on the payroll with a full salary isn’t very tax efficient, and will also eat into your cash reserves.
-Paying year-end dividends, taking a loan from the company, sorting out pensions payments and other benefits and payouts all have to be taken in consideration – and that can begin to get complicated.
+There are a few different ways you can pay yourself as a company director.
+Putting you and your fellow directors on the payroll with a full salary isn’t always the most tax-efficient, and will also eat into your cash reserves.
+Paying dividends, taking a loan from the company, paying into a pension and other benefits and payouts all have to be taken into consideration – and that can begin to get complicated.

 So here’s our guide to the simplest, and most beneficial, ways of paying yourself as a director.

 One option is to pay yourself a ‘living wage’ each month from your company’s payroll run.
 This gives you a regular income from the business, and should be based around a budgeted amount that covers your average monthly outgoings.

 A downside of this approach is that you’ll be paying PAYE income tax and National Insurance Contributions (NIC) on this monthly salary.
 Depending on the amount paid, you could end up paying as much as 45% (the top rate of income tax) on this living wage – making it a far from tax-efficient way of paying yourself.

 One way to combat this inefficiency is to pay yourself an amount that covers the current NI threshold, making what you earn tax free.
 This threshold currently stands at £8,844 per year, meaning you could earn £737 per month in this way without any PAYE or NIC.